s2mLab/pyScienceMode/README.md

 # pyScienceMode2
-Python interface to control the Rehastim2.
+`pyScienceMode2` is  Python interface to control the Rehastim2.
+Please have a look to the documentation for more information about [pyScienceMode2]

-## Installation
+## How to install
 To install the program run the following command in the main directory

 ```bash